renehorstmann/Mathc/README.md

 ## Getting Started
 Copy the header files into your project and have fun.

-The libraries are written in C11 (tested on GCC 9.3.0).
+The libraries are written in C11 (tested on GCC 9.3.0, MSVC).

-C++11 should also work (also tested with GCC 9.3.0).
+C++11 may also work (also tested with GCC 9.3.0, MSVC fails).

 ## Content
 - publictypes: definitions of the vector and matrix types (mathc_vec3, mathc_mat4, ...)